Burroughs (film)

-Burroughs: The Movie is a 1983 documentary film directed by Howard Brookner about the beat generation writer William S. Burroughs.
+Burroughs is a 1983 documentary film directed by Howard Brookner about the Beat Generation writer William S. Burroughs.

 Synopsis

-Burroughs: The Movie is the first and only documentary to be made about and with the full participation of writer William S. Burroughs.
+Burroughs is the first and only documentary to be made about and with the full participation of writer William S. Burroughs.
 In a collaboration between Burroughs and director Howard Brookner the film explores Burroughs’ life story along with many of his contemporaries including Allen Ginsberg, Brion Gysin, Francis Bacon, Herbert Huncke, Patti Smith, Terry Southern, and Lauren Hutton.

 Brookner managed to obtain 5 years of unparalleled access and enthusiastic participation from William S Burroughs.
 As a result, Burroughs: The Movie documents Burroughs’ long, controversial and productive life in great detail.
 The film travels from the American Midwest to North Africa, through defining moments of his wildly unconventional life, including several personal tragedies, ultimately charting the development of Burroughs’ unique literary style.

 Production

 Howard Brookner began shooting the film in 1978 as his senior thesis at NYU; with Burroughs’ cooperation it subsequently expanded into a feature completed 5 years later in 1983.
 The film was shot by Tom DiCillo and Richard L. Camp.
 The sound was recorded by Jim Jarmusch.
 DiCillo and Jarmusch were fellow NYU classmates and both very close friends of Brookner's.

 Towards the end of shooting BBC Arena approached Brookner and provided funds to complete the film.
 As a result, the film was screened as part of the BBC Arena television series.

 In the process of making the film Brookner became close friends with Burroughs.
 Their friendship would endure for many years more and Burroughs would go on to play a cameo role in Brookner's final film Bloodhounds of Broadway.